gemtools/gemtools/Readme.md

 Change log
 =====================
     1.8
-    - Integrated the jip library to build pipelines
+    - Integrated the JIP library to build pipelines
     - Removed the strict dependency to cython for installation

     1.7.1